 Changes to ecosystems above and below a dam or barrier can be attributed to many factors.
 Sediment transfer, temperature variability, species richness, and overall habitat functionality are some of the effects dams and barriers have on river and stream systems.
-Increased deposition of sediments near the dam or barrier allows for more to be deposited in the gaps between the cobbles, altering habitat for macroinvertebrate and fish species.
+Increased deposition of sediments near the dam or barrier allows for more to be deposited in the gaps between the cobbles altering habitat for macroinvertebrate and fish species.
 Temperature variations from potentially warmed water caused by a dam or barrier can create thermal obstacles.
 Due to this, reservoirs or obstacles created above dams and barriers can create changes in species type by physically altering habitat.

 Dam and barrier removal are becoming more widespread as older dams and barriers are becoming increasingly eroded.
 Restored streams have been known to recover to pre-dam or pre-barrier conditions if given enough time.
+Once a dam is removed, the recovery process is difficult because it factors in the status of the reservoir and the effects of releasing it on sediment disposition and temperature on downstream habitats.